A Classification of $G$-invariant Shallow Neural Networks: Remarks

-\paragraph{Asymptotic inclusion} Let $f^{\PZ}_i=F^{-1}(\rho^{\PZ}_i)$ for $i=1,2$ be two $G$-SNN architectures.
-If for every $\eps>0$ and $f_2\in f_2^{\PZ}$, there exists $f_1\in f_1^{\PZ}$ such that $\Vert f_1-f_2\Vert < \eps$ (for some choice of functional norm), then we say $f_1^{\PZ}$ is ``asymptotically included'' in $f_2^{\PZ}$ and write $f_1^{\PZ}\hookrightarrow f_2^{\PZ}$.
+Let $f_i^{\PZ}=F^{-1}(\rho^{\PZ}_i)$ for $i=1,2$ be two $G$-SNN architectures.
+If for every $f\in f_2^{\PZ}$ there exists a sequence $\{f_n\in f_1^{\PZ}\}_{n=1}^{\infty}$ that converges to $f$ in the topology of uniform convergence on compact sets, \footnote{In this topology, a sequence $\{f_n\}_{n=1}^{\infty}$ of functions is said to converge to $f$ iff it converges uniformly to $f$ on every compact set in the domain.} then we say $f_2^{\PZ}$ is \emph{asymptotically included} in $f_1^{\PZ}$ and write $f_2^{\PZ}\hookrightarrow f_1^{\PZ}$.
 In the cyclic rotation example in Sec.~\ref{sec:examples:rot}, as already discussed there, the type 2 architecture is asymptoticly included in the type 1 architecture.
-In the cyclic permutation example in Sec.~\ref{sec:examples:perm}, the asymptotic inclusions \footnote{These inclusions are ``asymptotic'' because no two rows of the canonical parameter $[W_*\mid b_*]$ can be exactly antiparallel, preventing the degeneration of one architecture into another.} furnish a $3$-partite topology on the space of irreducible architectures (Fig.~\ref{fig:C6_morphisms}).
-This topology provides the necessary structure to perform neural architecture search (NAS), where the inclusions serve as ``network morphisms''~\citep{wei2016network}.
+In the cyclic permutation example in Sec.~\ref{sec:examples:perm}, the asymptotic inclusions \footnote{These inclusions are ``asymptotic'' because no two rows of the canonical parameter $[W_*\mid b_*]$ can be exactly antiparallel, preventing the degeneration of one architecture into another.} furnish a $3$-partite topology on the space of irreducible architectures (Fig.~\ref{fig:C6_morphisms}); here every directed path is an asymptotic inclusion, and the individual arcs could be called ``irreducible asymptotic inclusions''.
+This topology provides the necessary structure to perform neural architecture search (NAS), where the irreducible inclusions serve as the \emph{network morphisms}~\citep{wei2016network}.
 In NAS, network morphisms are used to map underfitting architectures to larger ones, after which training resumes; the upshot is that the larger architecture need not be re-initialized, thereby significantly cutting computation time.
 In future work, we will run NAS on the space of irreducible $G$-SNN architectures to learn an optimal $G$-SNN in a greedy manner.

+Although the above definition of asymptotic inclusion is functional-analytic, the following theorem gives a group-theoretic characterization that is more amenable to computation.